Articles — Jan 24, 2022

 1 – Managing COVID-19 vaccination and test tracking

-COVID-19 vaccination and test tracking will be a norm for many organizations in 2022.
+COVID-19 vaccination and test tracking will be a norm for many organizations in 2022 as the pandemic persists.
 As an added responsibility to HR’s already heightened workload, organizations requiring testing and vaccinations for their employees will need a solution to manage this.
 To support these employers, bswift teamed up with parent company CVS Health to develop and implement a COVID-19 vaccination and testing confirmation solution.
 As we continue into the new year, ensure your organization is prepared with a streamlined and efficient solution if you plan to track this information for your employees.

-2 – Planning for long-term hybrid or remote work
+2 – Planning for long-term remote and hybrid work

-While many employers were previously focused on having their employees adapt to the current work environment, employers must instead take a closer look at how the environment can be better adapted to employee needs and create new solutions for any challenges they may be facing.
+With the recent surge in COVID-19 cases, we expect “return to work” conversations to shift to “managing long-term remote/hybrid work” discussions.
+Employers must recognize that the current work environment is likely here to stay for longer than they may have been expecting.
+While many were previously focused on having their employees adapt to this work environment, employers must instead take a closer look at how the environment can be better adapted to employee needs and create new solutions for any challenges they may be facing.
 The goal should be to foster a remote or hybrid environment that is as efficient and painless as possible – a win-win for both employees and employers.

 3 – Increased use of health services